jasonmuzzy/aoc-copilot/README.md

 ## Features

 - Automatically retrieves example inputs and answers
-- Runs your solution against the examples and compares the answers
+- Runs your solution against the examples and checks for a matching answer
-- Runs your solution against the puzzle input if all examples pass
+- Runs your solution against the actual input after all examples pass
 - Submits the answer and reports back whether it was correct or not
 - Compares answer to previously know too high/too low answers and rejects them if they're still too high/too low
 - Regression tests your solution against the input if an answer was previously accepted
-- For both parts 1 and 2

 <a id="contributing"></a>
 ## Contributing

-Contributions to the [example database](egdb/README.md) are needed for years 2020 and earlier.
+Contributions to the [example database](docs/egdb.md) are welcome and needed!

 <a id="acknowledgements"></a>
 ## Acknowledgements